What You Need To Know About North Carolina Custody Laws

 North Carolina custody laws aren’t always easy to understand.
 In most cases, there is no hard and fast rule; the judge simply makes a ruling that is in the best interest of the child.
 This sounds good in theory, because of course we all want what is best for the child.

 However, a judge doesn’t really know your family or the situation.
 That’s why it is so important to have an experienced custody lawyer on your side.
-Here at Morgenstern & Associates, we help parents in the Greensboro area get the best possible outcome for their child custody case.
+Here at Morgenstern Law, PLLC, we help parents in the Greensboro area get the best possible outcome for their child custody case.

 Basic North Carolina Custody Laws